Producing symmetrical facts for lists induced by the list reversal mapping in Isabelle/HOL: Mathematical context and examples of the symmetry

 \begin{isaframe} \ {\isachardoublequoteopen}suffix\ u\ {\isacharparenleft}{\kern0pt}{\isacharparenleft}{\kern0pt}q\ {\isacharat}{\kern0pt}\ w{\isacharparenright}{\kern0pt}\ {\isacharat}{\kern0pt}\ p{\isacharparenright}{\kern0pt}\ {\isasymLongrightarrow} \ \ length\ p\ {\isasymle}\ length\ u\ {\isasymLongrightarrow} \isanewline\ length\ u\ {\isasymle}\ length\ {\isacharparenleft}{\kern0pt}w\ {\isacharat}{\kern0pt}\ p{\isacharparenright}{\kern0pt}\ {\isasymLongrightarrow}\ {\isasymexists}r{\isachardot}{\kern0pt}\ rev\ u\ {\isacharequal}{\kern0pt}\ rev\ p\ {\isacharat}{\kern0pt}\ r\ {\isasymand}\ prefix\ r\ {\isacharparenleft}{\kern0pt}rev\ w{\isacharparenright}{\kern0pt}{\isachardoublequoteclose}, \end{isaframe}

-which is not yet in the form of example{\isadigit{3}}{\isacharprime}.
-This is not unexpected, the claim contains a bound variable $r$.
+which is not yet in the form of example3\_sym.
+This is not unexpected, the claim contains a bound variable \isaterm{r}.
 To finish the conversion, it suffices to realize that $(\exists x. \ P(x)) \leftrightarrow (\exists x. \ P(\rev{} x))$ holds.
-Thus, we may replace the last two occurrences of $r$ with $\rev{r}$, and apply appropriate symmetric rules.
-We address the realization of this last step in Isabelle/HOL later in \Cref{sec:solution}.
+Thus, we may replace the last two occurrences of \isaterm{r} with \isaterm{rev r}, and apply appropriate symmetric rules.